albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 ambiguities like NDB and VOR stations having the same names or errors in the source data.

-The cruise altitude is used to create the flight plan if given.
+The cruise altitude is used to create the flight plan, if given.
 Otherwise the cruise altitude is automatically determined by the flight plan type (IFR or VFR) and the minimum altitude of the used airway segments.